xuanyuw/miRNA_overlap_AD_PD.github.io/index.md

 </div>

-In the figures above, we have found that some of the above features cannot clearly seperate out Alzheimer's and Parkinon's (sn_depigmentation and NIA-R) or Parkinson's and Control (Braak score), they did a good job at grossly seperate out at least one group.
+In the figures above, we have found that some of the above features cannot clearly separate out Alzheimer's and Parkinon's (sn_depigmentation and NIA-R) or Parkinson's and Control (Braak score), they did a good job at grossly separating out at least one group.
 Therefore, we included the above features along with other basic informations in the above table in our model.

 <h2 id="pipeline"> Pipeline </h2>